ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/it/WRITING_ITS.md

 The project directory name should summarise what the test is for, starting with a GitHub issue number if relevant.

-The `groupId` of the project should be the directory name.
+The `artifactId` of the project should be the directory name.
 This ensures that each test is isolated.

 The local repository can be found in the `target/it-repo` directory.